 After nearly three decades of civil war, the Khmer Rouge are no more.
 Pol Pot is dead, other ageing leaders were arrested or pardoned, and the remaining Khmer Rouge soldiers defected to the Government side.
-Trials of a handful of former Khmer Rouge leaders seem to proceed at a snail's pace.
+Trials of three former Khmer Rouge leaders have concluded and it seems unlikely that there will be any more.

 Though war may have come to end, violence continues, whether on the streets or in the home.
 A culture of impunity and corruption denies justice to the poor and oppressed.

 A generation that has no experience of the Khmer Rouge regime has grown up, while their parents and grandparents still suffer from post-traumatic stress disorder and find difficulty in trusting anyone outside their immediate circle of family and friends.

 The ruling Cambodian People’s Party is firmly entrenched at every level of national and local government.
 The main opposition party has been dissolved and it remains to be seen whether a viable alternative opposition can arise to hold the government to account.

 Although Cambodia is a member of the Association of South East Asian Nations, it lags far behind some of its more prosperous neighbours.

 The garment industry has been one of Cambodia's success stories.
 The International Labour Organisation has commended working conditions, though trade unions have complained of oppression of workers by some employers.
 The industry's future prosperity depends on Cambodia's ability to compete with manufacturers in other Asian countries such as China and Vietnam and to survive any imposition of sanctions by countries critical of a perceived erosion of democracy.